cits3007/cits3007.github.io/src/resources.md

 ## Labs { #labs }

-Labs begin in week 2.
+Labs begin in [week 2]{ class="hi-pri" }.
-Worksheets for the labs will be published here as the semester progresses.
+Worksheets for the labs will be published on this page as the semester progresses.
+The lab worksheets contain practical exercises to reinforce concepts covered in lectures, as well as occasional links to Moodle self-paced quizzes, or problems for you to attempt in-class.
+Some worksheets may include optional "challenge" exercises or problems for students seeking additional challenges -- these are not compulsory, but are provided for your interest.

+Any solutions to problems in a lab worksheet will normally be published the following week, to allow students time to work through lab problems independently.
+Solutions to any "challenge" problems are typically not published, but you are welcome to discuss your solutions with the lab facilitators or the unit coordinator if you have attempted them.

 ### Worksheets